solaroptic/freshnotes/README.md

 ## TypeScript/React/Node/MongoDb

 This project was primarily to practice Typescript and to further my experience with MondoDb and Node.
+This is maybe the only project almost entirely based on a tutorial: this one by Florian Walthers.
+His form and standards look more solid to me than most, and I feel there's benefit to practice running through a project how it might be represented in the real-world.

 Additionally, I was able to get some experience with: